I own a green bubble tip anemone. I am fascinated by these beautiful creatures, and I enjoy sharing what I've learned about them.

 Bubble Tip Anemone Care

 Bubble tip anemones come in all sorts of colors.
 Green is the most common color.
 Their scientific name is Entacmaea quadricolor, and this article will go over some of the basic care requirements as well as a few characteristics of this type of anemone.
 This article will also feature photos and videos of my very own green bubble tip anemone that I bought on October 20, 2013.

 How to Select a Healthy Bubble Tip Anemone

-- Make sure the anemones foot is not damaged or cut as this is the most important thing to look for when buying a new anemone.
-Do not buy a damaged foot anemone.
+- Make sure the anemone's foot is not damaged or cut, as this is the most important thing to look for when buying a new anemone.
+Do not buy an anemone with a damaged foot.

 - Make sure the mouth is not gaping wide open with the stomach expelled.
 Do not buy a "barfed" anemone.

 - Do not buy a "white"/pale anemone as they have expelled all their symbiotic zooxanthellae.
-Anemones are photosynthetic and absorb sunshine into their bodies which the anemone then converts into algae which the anemone then eats to make energy for strength and growth.
-Without zooxanthellae, anemones cannot photosynthesize so do not buy a "white"/pale anemone.
-Zooxanthellae gives the anemone "color" so you will know the anemone lost all its zooxanthellae because it looks bleached.
+Anemones are photosynthetic and absorb sunshine into their bodies, which the anemone then converts into algae and eats to make energy for strength and growth.
+Without zooxanthellae, anemones cannot photosynthesize—so do not buy a "white"/pale one.
+Zooxanthellae give the anemone "color," so you will know the anemone lost all its zooxanthellae because it looks bleached.

 - Make sure the anemone is not constantly closed up.

 - Make sure the anemone anchored its foot to something; even the glass bottom is okay.